v2fly/v2fly-github-io/docs/en_US/config/protocols/dokodemo.md

 iptables -t mangle -N V2RAY_MARK

 # Ignore your V2Ray server's addresses
-# It's very IMPORTANT, just be careful.
+# This is VERY IMPORTANT, be careful!
 iptables -t nat -A V2RAY -d 123.123.123.123 -j RETURN

 # Ignore LANs and any other addresses you'd like to bypass the proxy